chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 }
 ```

-As you can see in the snippet above, in the inserction callback I'm calling the `onIntersection` function.
+As you can see in the snippet above, in the intersection callback I'm calling the `onIntersection` function.
 What does it do?
 This function checks the `IntersectionObserverEntry` received from the Intersection Observer as parameter.
 If a `target` `Element` is inside the viewport it would have the `intersectionRatio` > 0.
 When this happen I can remove the observer and start the load of the image with the `loadImage` function.

 ```javascript
 const onIntersection = (entries, observer, loadCompleted) => {